 - Heat or ice therapy – the use of hot packs or ice is another way to limit the swelling in your lower back and alleviate pressure on the sciatic nerve.
 Specifically, ice is great for numbing sore parts of the back, while heat is an effective way to increase blood circulation and expedite the healing process.

-- Other forms of manipulation – this can include everything from physical therapy, acupuncture, chiropractics, and more.
-Although, it is important to find a medical professional who understands your condition and is qualified to help treat your sciatica.
+- Other forms of manipulation – this can include everything from physical therapy, acupuncture, chiropractics and more.
+However, it is important to find a medical professional who understands your condition and is qualified to help treat your sciatica.

-If you are still suffering from sciatica after several weeks of conservative treatment, it might be time to contact the specialists at Laser Spine Institute (LSI).
-In addition to being recognized as the leaders in the advanced field of minimally invasive, outpatient spine procedures, LSI also is proud to offer holistic back pain treatment through our partnership with Aspen Back and Body.
-To learn more about sciatica and how to treat low back pain, contact us today and schedule a consultation at one of our conveniently located offices across America.
+If you are still experiencing sciatica after several weeks of conservative treatment, it might be time to contact the spine specialists at Laser Spine Institute.
+To learn more about sciatica and how to treat low back pain or to receive more information about our minimally invasive outpatient procedures, contact us today and schedule a complimentary initial consultation at one of our conveniently located surgery centers.